West Caribbean Airways Flight 708: Accident

+Weather conditions

+A thunderstorm cloud was passing the route in the flight plan so they had to climb up to avoid the severe thunderstorms.
 The captain noticed the reduction in engine output, but he did not realize the source of the problem, so he started a rapid descent as a precaution.
 At that time, the airspeed was already near stall speed, and the autopilot had already compensated with a nose-up attitude (angle of attack, or AOA) of 5.8° in an effort to maintain a constant altitude.
 West Caribbean, like all owners of the MD-82, had received an operation bulletin from the plane's manufacturer three years earlier, warning that the autopilot could try to compensate for inadequate speed, even allowing the speed to continue to drop towards a stall situation, without sending a warning or disconnecting; the bulletin advised pilots simply to monitor airspeed during autopilot level flight, but West Caribbean had not shared this bulletin with its pilots.

-Already approaching a stall condition, the airliner was pummeled by sudden turbulence, reducing the airflow into the intakes of the engines, which reduced thrust even more.
-The flow of air over the wing of the aircraft became stalled.
-Although the cockpit voice recorder picked up the first officer correctly diagnosing the situation as a stall and attempting twice to communicate this to the captain, the captain was likely confused by the unusual behavior of the engines due to the anti-ice system and probably the airflow disruption caused by turbulence.
-The captain thought he was struggling with an engine flameout, which he told the first officer to communicate to the ground controller, and did not recognize the stall situation; he then mishandled the stall by increasing the nose-up attitude to an AOA of 10.6°, which compounded the drop in airflow to the engines and further exacerbated the stall.
+Already approaching a stall condition in severe thunderstorms, the airliner was pummeled by sudden turbulence, reducing the airflow into the intakes of the engines, which reduced thrust even more and the aircraft stalled.
+Although the first officer correctly diagnosed the situation as a stall and attempted twice to communicate this to the captain, the captain was likely confused by the unusual behavior of the engines due to the anti-ice system and probably the airflow disruption.
+The captain instead believed they were dealing with an engine flameout and told the first officer to communicate to the ground controller, therefore did not recognize the stall situation.
+The stall was further exacerbated when the captain increased the nose-up attitude to an AOA of 10.6°, which compounded the drop in airflow to the engines.
 In less than three minutes, the aircraft plunged from over 33,000 ft, reaching a maximum rate of descent of over 18,000 fpm, or 300 ft/s, crashing belly-first and exploding at 2:00:31 local time (07:00:31 UTC).
 The crash site was in a field on a cattle ranch near Machiques, in the western Zulia State, Venezuela (about 30 km from the Colombian border).